-While inflation has been bearing down on society for months, the holidays will come on time as they always do.
+While inflation has been bearing down on society for over a year, the holidays will come on time as they always do.
 Many shoppers may wish to start early when preparing for the holidays this year in anticipation that inflation will impact their holiday shopping season.

 What can you to do lessen the impact of inflation while still making the holiday season magical?
 Start early and set expectations.

 Start now by thinking about what you want your holiday season to look like.
 Determine who you’ll be buying gifts for and start making a list.

 If you need to cut back this year, set those expectations now.
 Pivot to a simpler celebration and focus on what is important to you and your family.
 Communicate your holiday expectations early — if you’re setting boundaries and implementing a spending limit, let your family and friends know your plans.
 They may be relieved and in turn won’t feel obligated to overspend within their own budgets as well.

 Reassure your friends and loved ones that the holiday season can be just as magical without going into debt and that you can find ways to enjoy the season that are easier on your wallet.
 If others in your life are still comfortable spending more and would like to continue to do that, that’s all right, too — but you need to do what is best for you financially, during the holidays and the whole year through.

 So, set a budget, understanding that prices may rise between now and the holidays.
 If you want to account for inflation, you might want to see what you spent last year and add an additional 10% for 15%, depending on the categories where you’ll be spending the most.

 If you see something on your list at a good price, pick it up and stash it until the holidays.
 Keep track of what you’ve bought for gifts, so that you’re not purchasing duplicates.
 Either write yourself a note or try using an app.
 Christmas Gift List Tracker (iOS) and Christmas Gift List (Android) come well-reviewed.